-The first recorded date of Christmas being celebrated on December 25th was in 336AD, during the time of the Roman Emperor Constantine (he was the first Christian Roman Emperor).
-A few years later, Pope Julius I officially declared that the birth of Jesus would be celebrated on the 25th December.
+The first recorded date of Christmas being celebrated on December 25th was in 336, during the time of the Roman Emperor Constantine (he was the first Christian Roman Emperor).
+But it was not an official Roman state festival at this time.

-The Jewish festival of Lights, Hanukkah starts on the 25th of Kislev (the month in the Jewish calendar that occurs at about the same time as December).
+The Jewish festival of Lights, Hanukkah starts on the eve of the Kislev 25 (the month in the Jewish calendar that occurs at about the same time as December).
 Hanukkah celebrates when the Jewish people were able to re-dedicate and worship in their Temple, in Jerusalem, again following many years of not being allowed to practice their religion.

 Jesus was a Jew, so this could be another reason that helped the early Church choose December the 25th for the date of Christmas!

 Most of the world uses the 'Gregorian Calendar' implemented by Pope Gregory XIII in 1582.
 Before that the 'Roman' or Julian Calendar was used (named after Julius Caesar).
 The Gregorian calendar is more accurate than the Roman calendar which had too many days in a year!
 When the switch was made 10 days were lost, so that the day that followed the 4th October 1582 was 15th October 1582.
 In the UK the change of calendars was made in 1752.
 The day after 2nd September 1752 was 14th September 1752.